Declaration of War: The U.S. Enters World War I

 Click here to download a high-resolution scan of the Joint Resolution of April 6, 1917, from the National Archives Catalog.

-The National Archives Museum’s “Featured Document” exhibit is made possible in part by the National Archives Foundation through the generous support of Ford Motor Company Fund.
+This “Featured Document” exhibit was made possible in part by the National Archives Foundation through the generous support of Ford Motor Company Fund.

 Past Featured Records